 Note the use of the -c flag to commit the changes and the use of single quotes to treat 'This is some text' as a single argument.

 The read and write method of the GLOBALS object will always return (or expect) a string.
 If you want to work with binary files you can use the fileService.
 Via the globals object you have access to all Services provided by ReportServer.
 Additionally, there are a couple of services specifically for working with scripts.
 These are accessed via the services variable of the GLOBALS object.
-That is, we could have written our myCat.rs script also as
+That is, we could have written our myCat.groovy script also as

 In addition to the read and write methods the fileService has additionally the methods readRaw and writeRaw that allow to work directly with byte representations of the files.